-Likewise, if in the past your spouse has not been supportive of your career choices, you must talk to them about it before you end a separation and convey that having a job and being financially independent is extremely important to you.
-Together you can find a way where you can both pursue your careers without domestic or parenting responsibilities being neglected.
+Likewise, if your spouse has not been supportive of your career choices in the past, you must talk to them about it before you end a separation and convey that having a job and being financially independent is extremely important to you.
+Together, you can find a way where you can both pursue your careers without domestic or parenting responsibilities being neglected.

 10. Change together to make the marriage functional

 To make sure that you don’t fall back into old patterns that can serve as a breeding ground for issues, you must be prepared to change your behavior.
 You don’t – and shouldn’t – have to change yourself completely or become a doormat for your spouse to walk all over in order to make the marriage work.
 The focus, instead, should be on changing together to make the marriage functional.